Eleven places I would like to visit in 2016

 Etna volcano in Italy

 In the course of time I have become more and more interested in volcanoes.
 I have hiked Cerro Negro in Nicaragua, Volcán Pacaya in Guatemala and Mount Bromo in Indonesia.
-Find out more about my adventure on Mount Bromo, Indonesia, on my post “Ring of fire or circle of hell?”
+Find out more about my adventure on Mount Bromo, Indonesia.
 There’s at least 10 active volcanoes in Italy, which is home Mount Etna, towering at 3370 meters above sea level.

 Etna is incredibly active and photographers from around the world try to capture the incredible show of its eruptions.
 It is only fair that I put together my interest in volcanoes, my addiction to hiking and the love for my country together and pay a visit to Mount Etna – anybody can agree on that!
 Read more about my passion for volcanoes and Nicaragua on my post “Awesome things to do in Nicaragua.”

 Following on with my interest in volcanoes, one of my biggest wishes for 2016 is to visit Iceland and hike Eyjafjallajökull.
 Perhaps by the time I go (hopefully in the summer) I will be able to pronounce the name of the volcano that kept Europe ransom for a good while in the spring of 2010.
 Rumor has it that the hike to its crater is one of the best in the world and I simply don’t want to miss on that.
 And I would not miss a chance to stopover in Reykjavik.